 - 3 tablespoons red bell pepper sliced thin

-- 1 to 2 teaspoons Aleppo red pepper flakes (adjust per taste)
+- 1 to 2 teaspoons Aleppo red pepper or red pepper flakes, adjust per taste

 - Salt to taste